Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 - the child’s birth certificate ( legalised by the relevant authority)

 If the birth certificate is British, the Qatari authorities require the birth certificate to be attested.
-This should be done first by the Legalisation Office of the Foreign and Commonwealth Office (FCO) and then by the Qatari Embassy in London.
+This should be done first by the Legalisation Office of the Foreign, Commonwealth & Development Office (FCDO) and then by the Qatari Embassy in London.
 The certificate should then be taken to the Ministry of Foreign Affairs in Qatar.

 If a British child was born in a country other than the UK and the birth was registered at the embassy in that country and a British birth registration certificate was issued, the certificate needs to be attested.
-This should be done first by the Legalisation Office of the Foreign and Commonwealth Office (FCO) and then by the Qatari Embassy in London.
+This should be done first by the Legalisation Office of the Foreign, Commonwealth & Development Office (FCDO) and then by the Qatari Embassy in London.
 If there was no British birth registration the birth certificate will need to be legalised by the country of origin.

 Sponsoring your stepchildren in Qatar

 Applications to sponsor stepchildren are considered by the immigration authorities on a case-by-case basis.
+You may wish to approach the immigration authorities before submitting any application.
 The authorities may ask for additional or a variation on the following documents:

 - the same documents listed under the wife category.